DrBlackRat/VRC-Simple-String-Loader/Assets/DrBlackRat/Simple String Loader/README.txt

 - Apply string to Text, Text Mesh Pro and Text Mesh Pro UGUI components
 - Use a separate string while Loading
 - Use a separate string if you encounter an error
-- Optionally: Allows you to control it through Udon# (this is very WIP)
+- allows you to change the URL and call _LoadString through Udon / Udon#

 How to use:
 - add the Unity Package to your Project